Welcome

 The Infrastructure Act 2015 introduced a programme to transfer responsibility for the Local Land Charges Register from local authorities to HM Land Registry.
 The aim is to create a single, digital register for England and Wales.

-• Searches made through HM Land Registry are faster and more consistent.
+• Searches made through HM Land Registry are faster and more consistent, with online access to source documents.

-• During the transition, some searches may still need to be made to local authorities.
+• During the transition, some searches may still need to be made to local authorities; always verify the correct destination before applying.

 Interpreting Search Results

-• If no entries are revealed, there are no registered charges at the time of the search.
+• If no entries are revealed, there are no registered local land charges at the time of the search.

-• If entries are revealed, each must be carefully considered to determine its effect on the buyer’s intended use or enjoyment of the property.
+• If entries are revealed, each must be carefully considered to determine its effect on the buyer’s intended use, development plans, obligations, timing, and cost.
+For example:

 Reporting to Clients